All-Star Championship Wrestling: History

 A friend of Roop's from the NWA's Florida territory, Dick Slater, was staying at his home while recovering from an accidental gunshot wound.
-Roop had convinced Fuller to bring Slater into SECW, paying him an weekly $800 guarantee while injured, and personally loaned Slater an additional $1,000.
+Roop had convinced Fuller to bring Slater into SECW, paying him a weekly $800 guarantee while injured, and personally loaned Slater an additional $1,000.
 Slater allegedly agreed to join Roop's group but secretly informed Florida promoter Eddie Graham who then warned Fuller about their plans to steal the Knoxville territory.
 Fuller confronted Roop who agreed to resign his position as booker.
 Fuller gave the position to Slater.
 This forced Roop and his partners to proceed earlier than they had planned.

 "I don't know about his lawyer but I'm sure Fuller must have been pissed (and rightly so when you think about it).
 As for splitting a gut, every time a group of us boys hung out on the boat at Norris Lake we all had a pretty good time and laugh at Fuller's expense.
 Seriously though you have to appreciate Fuller's dilemma.
 Had he not kept kayfabe he probably would have gotten his boat back.
 But he would have put his business at great risk.
 Fuller's promotion at the time was extremely successful drawing sellout crowds weekly both in the home city of Knoxville and also several other weekly and spot shows."